python-trio/unasync/docs/source/index.rst

 And when you will build your package you will get your synchronous code in **_sync** folder.

+API
+---

+You can call unasync directly using :func:`unasync.unasync_file`.

+.. autofunction:: unasync.unasync_file

 .. toctree::
    :maxdepth: 2